anodyne/nova/README.md

 * updated the version info for 0.9.8
 * updated the language files
 * updated the characters model to take a zero into account instead of just NULL
+* updated the upgrade process to pull over last post information as well
+* updated the archive model with methods for pulling characters, positions and departments
+* updated the archive controller to handle displaying characters from the SMS data
+* updated the archive controller to handle displaying departments from the SMS data
+* updated the archive controller to handle displaying positions from the SMS data
+* updated the posts model to count posts based on users not on characters (prevents padding stats)
+* updated character linking to use quick search on the NPCs tab
+* updated write/missionpost to allow a user to select multiple characters of theirs for a post (#59)
+* updated write/missionpost to simplify the UI a little bit
 * fixed errors in the upgrade process
 * fixed errors after upgrading on the characters management page
 * fixed errors after upgrading on the npc management page